DELT99/Telecom-Billing-and-Subscription-Management/README.md

 Password: 123

 Run all provided .sql scripts in order to:
-Create tables
+Create tables,
-Insert sample data
+Insert sample data,
-Add triggers
+Add triggers,
 Create stored procedures

 ✔ After this step, the database is fully ready to operate on ORACLE 11G.